Scroll To See More Images

 Luesta Hair Brightening Mask

-This two-in-one hair mask deliver anti-brass powers to keep yellow tones at bay, while also conditioning the hair to reverse breakage and bleach damage.
+This two-in-one hair mask delivers anti-brass powers to keep yellow tones at bay, while also conditioning the hair to reverse breakage and bleach damage.